luci/recipes-py/README.recipes.md

     reported by cmd.
 If both base_variant and a reported variant have a value for the same key, the reported one wins.
     Example:
       base_variant={
         'bucket': api.buildbucket.build.builder.bucket,
         'builder': api.buildbucket.builder_name,
       }
+  test_location_base (str): the base path to prepend to the test location
+    file name with a relative path.
+The value must start with "//".
 ### *recipe_modules* / [runtime](/recipe_modules/runtime)

 #### **class [RuntimeApi](/recipe_modules/runtime/api.py#8)([RecipeApi](/recipe_engine/recipe_api.py#878)):**